Subordinate Courts in India

 Composition of Subordinate Courts in India

 The subordinate judiciary in each district is headed by a District and Sessions Judge.
 The usual designations of judges handling civil matters are District Judge, Additional District Judge and Civil Judge.
 Those handling criminal matters are designated as Sessions Judge, Additional Sessions Judge, Chief Judicial Magistrate, Judicial Magistrate, etc. The Governor of a state in consultation with the concerned High Court appoints the district judges.
 A person who is not a government servant should have at least 7 years of experience to become eligible for the position of a district judge (Article 233).

-Appointment of persons other than district judges to the judicial service of a State shall be made by the Governor in accordance with rules made there under.
-Besides the State Public Service Commission, the High Court has to be consulted in the matter of such appointments (article 234).
+Appointment of persons other than district judges to the judicial service of a state shall be made by the Governor in accordance with the prescribed rules.
+Besides the State Public Service Commission (SPSC), the High Court has to be consulted in the matter of such appointments (Article 234).

 Subordinate Courts in India deal with civil and criminal cases in accordance with their respective jurisdictions and administer the Code of Civil Procedure and the Code of Criminal Procedure.
 More specifically, civil courts are responsible for settling disputes related to marriage, divorce, land, property, etc. Criminal courts resolve matters related to crimes such as murder, robbery, etc. Lok Adalats are known to effectively settle money claims, partition suits, matrimonial cases, etc. Nyaya Panchayats have jurisdiction over civil and minor criminal cases.